 It’s an opportunity like no other!
 But there are also some drawbacks to becoming a digital marketing consultant.

 First, you need to have an excellent grasp of both online and offline marketing strategies in order to be successful in this field.
 You also need to be highly qualified with the expertise required in this particular industry so that your clients would trust you with their most valued business assets.

 If you think that becoming a digital marketing consultant is for you, start building up your experience now and focus on making yourself well-rounded before starting any consultancy services.

 According to salaries submitted to Glassdoor, the yearly marketing consultant salaries based on years of experience, last updated as of September 2020, are as follows in the United States.

 Why Would Companies Hire a Marketing Consultant?

 Sometimes companies need assistance with their marketing as their current strategy looks flawed.
 Usually, they have a wide range of services to offer, besides the versatility and know-how to grow businesses, helping them reach their full marketing potential.
 That's where a marketing consultant comes into play.

 A skilled consultant can bring a holistic approach to large and small companies, helping them identify roadblocks and workarounds.
-Here are three significant reasons when it makes the most sense for companies to hire a marketing consultant.
+Here are three significant reasons why it makes the most sense for companies to hire a marketing consultant.

 1) Marketing Isn't Working